raymasaki/mooooood/README.md

 - I didn't add authentication and validation
 - Probably should've added flashes to make the UX more clear
 - Initially I had a really ambitious idea for using Stellar.js and having parallaxing datapoints
+- Would've liked to have infinite scrolling (AJAX loading)

 ### Wireframes